United Arab Emirates

 Polish-Emirati relations are characterized by increasing intensity and constant expansion of areas of cooperation.

-Polish-Emirati relations are characterized by growing intensity and constant expansion of areas of cooperation.
-Poland is one of the countries with whom relations are a priority for the Emirates.
-High-level visits, as well as other numerous contacts between representatives of the public and private sectors and the expansion of the institutional infrastructure of cooperation, have paved the way for further joint business projects.
-Although the economy is the most important area in Polish-Emirati relations, they are also developing in the fields of culture and science.
+Polish-UAE relations are characterized by increasing intensity and a constant expansion of areas of cooperation.
+Poland is one of the countries relations with whom are a priority for the Emirates who recognize the exceptional economic success of our country.
+High-level visits, as well as numerous other contacts between representatives of the public and private sectors, and the expansion of the institutional cooperation infrastructure, have paved the way for further joint business projects.
+Although the economy is the most important area of Polish-UAE relations, they are also developing in the areas of culture and science.
 There is also a desire to establish cooperation in the field of defense.

-While the UAE is becoming an increasingly attractive place for companies and employees from all over the world, the number of Polish citizens living in the UAE is also growing rapidly and currently stands at around 9 thousand, contributing to the development of the Emirates' economy.
+While the UAE is becoming an increasingly attractive destination for companies and employees from around the world, the number of Polish citizens living in the UAE is also growing rapidly, currently reaching approximately 10,000, contributing to the development of the Emirates' economy.
 The number of Polish companies present in the UAE is also growing rapidly.
-In this context, the establishment (in February 2024) of the Polish Business Council in Dubai was extremely important, grouping Polish companies present in the Emirates, and the aim of which is to expand and strengthen business ties between Poland and the UAE, as well as to increase the visibility of Polish companies in the Emirates.
-This will open up new opportunities for Polish investors not only in the UAE, but also, thanks to its strategic location and logistical connections, in other markets in Africa and Asia.
+In this context, the establishment (in February 2024) of the Polish Business Council in Dubai was crucial.
+The council, grouping Polish companies present in the Emirates, aims to expand and strengthen business ties between Poland and the UAE, as well as to increase the visibility of Polish companies in the Emirates.
+This will lead to new opportunities for Polish investors not only in the UAE but also, thanks to its strategic location and logistical connections, in other markets in Africa and Asia.

-Another important step in deepening bilateral economic relations was the first session of the Polish-UAE Strategic Financial Dialogue, which took place in Warsaw on 7-8 July 2024.
-Representatives of the administration and business of both countries discussed, among others, the use of AI, the implementation of FinTech, banking cooperation and green transformation.
+Another important step in deepening bilateral economic relations was the first session of the Polish-UAE Strategic Financial Dialogue, which took place in Warsaw in July 2024.
+Representatives of both countries' administration and business discussed issues such as the use of AI, the implementation of FinTech, banking cooperation, and the green transformation.
 The session was very productive, paving the way for further cooperation in this key area.
 Parliamentary and regional cooperation should also be mentioned.
-In December 2024, the chairman of the Foreign Affairs Committee of the Sejm of the Republic of Poland, MP Paweł Kowal, visited the Emirates.
-As part of the visit, he held a meeting with members of the European-UAE Friendship Committee at the Federal National Council (the Emirati equivalent of the parliament).
-The leader of regional cooperation on the Polish side is the Silesian Voivodeship, whose Upper Silesian Fund has its permanent representation in Abu Dhabi.
-The Lublin voivodeship is also developing intensive contacts with Emirati partners.
+In December 2024, the Chairman of the Foreign Affairs Committee of the Sejm of the Republic of Poland, MP Paweł Kowal, visited the Emirates.
+As part of his visit, he met with members of the European-UAE Friendship Committee at the Federal National Council (the Emirati equivalent of parliament).
+The leader of regional cooperation on the Polish side is the Silesian Voivodeship, whose Upper Silesian Fund has a permanent representative office in Abu Dhabi.
+The Lublin Voivodeship is also developing intensive contacts with Emirati partners.